-- (a) The normal anticipated hours of work for regular full-time employees will generally be eight hours in any one working day and not more than forty hours in any seven day workweek (Sunday to Saturday). - (b) Not more than five consecutive days within the seven day workweek (Sunday to Saturday) with two consecutive days of rest, unless the employee is subbing up or is in the flex pool. - (c) The normal straight-time hours of work for regular part-time employees shall be up to and range between four to eight hours, in any one working day and not more than 40 hours in any seven-day workweek. - (d) Regular part-time and casual employees may work additional shifts to a maximum of 40 hours and six days a week without accruing any overtime entitlement. - (e) It is understood that shifts that commence on one calendar day and extend past midnight to the next calendar day are considered to be shifts worked on the calendar day on which the shift begins.
+- (a) The normal anticipated hours of work for regular full-time employees may vary by department and day of the week, but may generally be up to eight hours in any one working day and not more than 40 hours in any seven-day workweek (Sunday to Saturday). - (b) Not more than five consecutive days within the seven-day workweek (Sunday to Saturday) with two consecutive days of rest, unless the employee is subbing up or is in the flex pool. - (c) The normal straight-time hours of work for regular part-time employees shall be up to and range between four to eight hours, in any one working day and not more than 40 hours in any seven-day workweek. - (d) Regular part-time employees may work additional shifts to a maximum of 40 hours and six days a week without accruing any overtime entitlement. - (e) It is understood that shifts that commence on one calendar day and extend past midnight to the next calendar day are considered to be shifts worked on the calendar day on which the shift begins.